-The PIU will mobilize specialists in procurement, finance and accounting (F&A), environmental and social safeguards, and technical supervision to support RIDP implementation at the regional level.
+The PIU will mobilize specialists in procurement, finance and accounting (F&A), environmental and social safeguards, and regional infrastructure to support RIDP implementation at the regional level.

-- The procurement and F&A specialists will provide on-site technical assistance to the staff of a Single Customer Services (SCS) engineering company to ensure that the World Bank procurement guidelines are followed during implementation and that the requisite documentation for the PIU in Tashkent to transfer funds to contractors is prepared appropriately and on time. - The environmental and social safeguards specialist will provide on-site technical assistance to ensure that environmental and social safeguards provisions are incorporated into tender documents and contracts, and conduct spot checks at the qishloq level to ensure that relevant documentation of environmental and social safeguards has been prepared, including checklists, simple environmental and social management plans (ESMPs), resettlement action plans (RAPs), or others, disclosed, and implemented. - Regional technical supervision specialists, along with the infrastructure specialist at PIU, will provide technical assistance and capacity-building support to local design firms and SCSs in applying high-quality technical designs, and, when needed, will conduct or facilitate qishloqlevel, QE spot checks of the quality of construction during subproject implementation.
+- The procurement and F&A specialists will provide on-site technical assistance to the staff of a Single Customer Services (SCS) engineering company to ensure that the World Bank procurement guidelines are followed during implementation and that the requisite documentation for the PIU in Tashkent to transfer funds to contractors is prepared appropriately and on time. - The environmental and social safeguards specialist will provide on-site technical assistance to ensure that environmental and social safeguards provisions are incorporated into tender documents and contracts, and conduct spot checks at the qishloq level to ensure that relevant documentation of environmental and social safeguards has been prepared, including checklists, simple environmental and social management plans (ESMPs), resettlement action plans (RAPs), or others, disclosed, and implemented.

-Regional environmental and social safeguards specialists and technical supervision specialists (three staff in total) are co-located in the premises of the SCS engineering companies in each region.
-Procurement and F&A specialists in Ferghana Valley will be located in Namangan city, and procurement and F&A specialists for Syrdarya and Jizzakh regions will be located in Gulistan city.
+• Regional specialists on regional infrastructure once every ten days, an infrastructure specialist in the PIU once every two months, will provide technical assistance and capacity building support to local design firms (DF) and SCSs in the application of high-quality technical designs., and also, QE will be carried out daily random inspections of construction quality at the village level during the implementation of the subproject.
+Regional environmental and social safeguards specialists and specialists on regional infrastructure (three staff in total) are co-located in the premises of the SCS engineering companies in each region.
+Procurement and F&A specialists in Ferghana Valley will be located in Namangan city, and procurement and F&A specialists for Syrdarya and Jizzakh regions will be located in Jizzakh city.